Opentrons/opentrons/api/docs/source/v2/new_modules.rst

 .. note::

     When loading the Thermocycler Module, it is not necessary to specify a slot.
-    This is because the Thermocycler Module has a default position that covers Slots 7, 8, 10, and 11.
+    The Thermocycler Module has a default position that covers Slots 7, 8, 10, and 11.
     This is the only valid location for the Thermocycler Module on the OT2 deck.

 Set Temperature